-On life hacks.
+On his core life hacks.
 I have two life hacks that I’ve found really valuable in the past year.
 The first is that I discovered that in iOS you can use spell check to replace a single keyword with entire paragraphs of canned text.
 This has allowed me to do more of my daily email on my iPhone without having to wait to log on from a laptop, and this hack is even faster than using Superhuman snippets.

 The second life hack is that I started working out regularly in virtual reality to get my cardio workout.
 I grew up as an athlete, and I love playing sports of any kind, but I also hate going to the gym, and running on a treadmill or cycling on a stationary bike is even worse.
 This past year, I’ve found that I can get a great workout in VR (apps like BoxVR, Beat Saber, or even Echo Arena), and time passes much quicker and enjoyable for me than other daily exercise options, while still getting a great cardio workout.

 I realize the hardware for VR in the home market is still high maintenance and not yet ready for mass consumer adoption, but I feel like I get a glimpse of the future and a much more enjoyable workout experience at the same time.

 On his sleep routine.
 I try and go to sleep at a consistent time as much as possible, and also do my best to get 6-7 hours of sleep each night.
 Also as an investor, I travel abroad several times a year for very short durations, and when I do, I do my best to ignore the local time zone, and basically keep my sleep schedule as close to the Bay Area time zone as much as practically possible.